phw/peek/README.md

 to start translating.
 If the language you want to translate into is not already available, you [can add it here](https://hosted.weblate.org/projects/peek/translations/#newlang).

-If you want to be cedited for you translation, please add your name to the [translator-credits](https://hosted.weblate.org/search/peek/translations/?q=translator-credits&search=exact&source=on&type=all&ignored=False) for your language.
+If you want to be cedited for your translation, please add your name to the [translator-credits](https://hosted.weblate.org/search/peek/translations/?q=translator-credits&search=exact&source=on&type=all&ignored=False) for your language.
 The translator credits are shown in Peek's About dialog.